jakebrehm/jakebrehm/readme.md

 <h1 align="center">Hey, I'm Jake 👋🏻</h1>

 <p align="center">
-    I'm Jake, an engineer currently based in the Buffalo, NY area.
+    I'm an engineer currently working in industrial automation using LabVIEW in the Buffalo, NY area.
 I'm equipped with a bachelor's degree in mechanical engineering from Clarkson University, with a strong focus on math and physics.
 </p>

 <p align="center">